-Cremation has taken place, and a celebration of Mom's life will be held in the spring.
+Cremation has taken place, and a celebration of Mom's life will be held on Friday, April 26, 2019 from 2:00 p.m. - 4:00 p.m. in the Gilbart Reception Centre, Selkirk, MB.
 If desired, donations in her memory can be made to the Alzheimer Society of Manitoba or to The Winnipeg Humane Society.

 Thank you to those who cared for Mom and paid her a visit or asked about her.
 To the staff at Kildonan Personal Care Centre who looked after Mom over the last five years, thank you from the bottom of our hearts.